Warning! There have been changes to the course - please refer to the transition information

 Applicants need to meet Curtin's English Language requirements.
 You normally need ONE of the following:

-- Must have a 50% minimum in English ATAR (or equivalent)
+- A 50% minimum in English ATAR, English Literature ATAR or English as an Additional Language/Dialect ATAR (or equivalent)

-- Completion of at least one full time semester (or equivalent) of Undergraduate level studies at an Australian university
+- Successful completion of at least a half a year full-time (or equivalent) of Undergraduate level studies at an Australian university

-- Completion of an Australian Qualifications Framework (AQF) Diploma, Advanced Diploma or Associate Diploma
+- Successful completion of an Australian Qualifications Framework (AQF) Diploma or Advanced Diploma·

 *Please note these tests are only valid for two years.

 Please refer to the 'Minimum English Language Proficiency Requirements' document at https://study.curtin.edu.au/applying/english-language-requirements/.

 *** Please Note: If any academic or legal document is not in English, you must provide a colour scan of the non-English documents, including a colour scan of the official English translations of these documents.
 This is for comparison purposes.***

 Students will be required to have a current and valid Working with Children Check as required in the state or country in which the placement provider is located.
 They will also need to meet any other relevant State requirements before engaging in any work with children or professional experience.

 If students have any doubt about their eligibility to acquire these clearances they should contact the local Teacher Registration Authority.

 All students are required to complete four compulsory professional experience placements as part of designated subjects in the second, third and fourth year of the degree.
 These placements must be undertaken in a registered school or early learning centre where the language of instruction is English.